FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Running this analysis helps fend off potential roadblocks down the road, understand the actual equity in the property, and see if there is enough margin in the deal to actually profit.

-Step 4: Make Offer and Secure Contract
+Step 4: Make An Offer & Secure The Contract

 Step 5: Assign, Close, and Collect Your Fee

-How To Negotiate a Pre Foreclosure To Wholesale?
+How To Negotiate a Pre-Foreclosure To Wholesale?

 When having any conversation with a distressed homeowner, it is critical to have empathy and understanding.
 Homeowners facing foreclosure are often in denial, angry, scared, or embarrassed.